 - Structures and Materials

-The student shall be required to take the examination in: the Major Area of interest; Mathematics; and, one of the remaining four areas.
+The student shall be required to take the examination in their major area of interest and another in one of the remaining five areas (“minor” area).
 As an option, a student may elect, with the approval of his/her advisory committee, to replace the minor area qualifying examination with two graduate courses, in one of the minor areas indicated above, using an approved list (see below) from the minor area committee.
-These substitute courses must be taken following satisfaction of the requirements for the MS degree, and the student must receive a grade of B or better in both courses.
+These substitute courses must be taken following satisfaction of the requirements for the MS degree, and the student must receive a grade of B or better (a B- is not sufficient) in both courses.
 In a case where the student is in the last semester of MS study and takes more credits than required for the MS plan of study, these minor area courses will be accepted.
-Selection of the two course option, or the written examination for the minor area, must be made at the time the student originally schedules the major and mathematics exams.
+Selection of the two-course option, or the examination for the minor area, must be made at the time the student originally schedules the major area exam.
 Switching from one option to another will not be permitted after this time.

 The following is the list of approved courses from which the student must select to be used in lieu of the minor area exam.

 AAE 511, 512, 514, 515, 517, 518, 519, 520, 590 (Plasma and Electric Discharges), 590 (Molecular Gas Dynamics), 613, 615, 624, 626